kism/flask-boilerplate/README.md

 ## TODO

-- ee if "my method" of doing config is okay
+- See if "my method" of doing config is okay